I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 Posing and Prompts: I do both.
 I pose people, but I also prompt people with more authentic posing as well.
 (Running towards the camera, tickle fights, and other movement poses to make authentic and genuine poses come to life.)
 I like giving both options for variety for the session and because I know people want those posed “Mom Shot” type images where they are looking into the camera, and the interaction poses/prompts that really bring out the personalities!

 Get to know Krystal: I’ve done a separate blog post all about me, so if you want to read it, you can find it here.
 But in the mean time the quick facts: I am a wife since 07.07.07 to the most wonderful man!
 We have two kids who make my heart sing!
+We recently got a Berenedoodle, Timber.
 I’ve been in the photography business since 2010.
-I love the mountains and would live there if I could.
+I love the mountains and want to get there at least once a year.
 I enjoy gardening, camping, and knitting.
 I have a love for mini eggs, popcorn and pizza.
 But most of all, I love Jesus and want to love, bless and serve the people I meet the way Jesus does!
 That’s me in a nut shell!

 And if you think I might be the photographer for you, YAY!
-I’m currently accepting bookings for 2021 and 2022!
-So message me to lock in your spot!
+I’m currently accepting bookings for this year!
+Book your spot!
+Don’t miss out!

 Search the blog